zcarrol/Parallel_Particle_Advection/README.md

    if it exists.
 So if you are not using the provided bash script I recommend running from lowest thread count to the highest for easier reading of the output file.

    4a.
-The program will not allow thread counts of 10 or higher to account for accidental swapping
+The thread count is capped at 10 to account for accidental swapping
        of particle count and thread count

 5. Your mileage will vary.
 I ran my tests on a virtual machine with 4 cores allocated so the numbers